About Lab Wizard Software

-Lab Wizard was originally developed over 20 years ago for the metal finishing industry and has become the manufacturing and metal finishing software of choice for many companies ranging from printed circuit board manufacturing to aerospace metal finishing.
-Lab Wizard was designed to handle all the lab scheduling, information management, and statistical process control involved in or associated with the wet processing area of a manufacturing environment, including preventive maintenance scheduling of the associated equipment.
+Lab Wizard is designed to handle all the lab scheduling, information management, and statistical process control involved in or associated with the wet processing area of a manufacturing environment, including preventive maintenance scheduling of the associated equipment.
 Over the years as technology changes, Lab Wizard has been continuously improved.
 Today our development team works with our customers to identify valuable new features to improve the Lab Wizard software and we deploy this software to our customers through our automatic updater.

 Upon installation and setup of the program, Lab Wizard will alert the lab tech when any process has a station due for a make-up or analysis.
 For station make-up, Lab Wizard will print a recipe for make-up of the station.
 For analysis, the lab tech enters the analysis value of a component and Lab Wizard will calculate the concentration and amount of the addition to bring the component to its target concentration.
 Lab Wizard will then automatically print an add sheet for the additions that need to be made.
 If the analysis is out of spec or out of control, Lab Wizard will display a control chart for that component, which will require the lab tech to enter an out of spec cause.
 If the concentration is beyond the action limits, the appropriate message will be displayed.
 With the aid of Lab Wizard’s trending and SPC charts, the lab tech can easily optimize the interval between analysis by using the dynamic triggers provided for analysis and new make-up scheduling.